Can Chiropractic Help with Concussions?

 - Neck pain

-If you don’t need hospitalization, most experts agree that a follow-up exam within 24 to 72 hours is necessary if symptoms worsen.
+If hospitalization isn’t required, most experts recommend a follow-up exam within 24 to 72 hours, and sooner if symptoms worsen.
+Key steps for recovering at home include:

-- Take a break.
-If your concussion was sustained during athletic activity, stop play and sit it out.
-Your brain needs time to properly heal, so rest is key.
-Definitely do not resume play the same day.
-Athletes and children should be closely monitored by coaches upon resuming play.
-If you resume play too soon, you risk a greater chance of having a second concussion, which can compound the damage.
-The American Academy of Neurology has issued guidelines about resuming activities after a concussion.
+- Rest.
+If the concussion happened during athletic activity, stop play and sit out – the brain needs time to heal, and you should not return to play the same day.
+Returning too soon raises the risk of a second concussion, which can compound the damage.
+The American Academy of Neurology has issued guidelines on resuming activity after a concussion.